sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 And as soon as she couldn't place where she woke up, she was scrambling to her feet to get a look around.

+She did not want anyone getting the jump on her again.

 Her emerging panic at being alone again halted as soon as she noticed Hat Kid nearby.

-Her eyebrow raised as she then saw the other kid, slowly coming to, in the same bed of flowers as she and Hattie.
+Her eyebrow raised as she then saw the other kid - the one that that skeleton, Sans, had killed - slowly coming to, in the same bed of flowers as she and Hattie.

 A bed of golden flowers, to be exact.

-This bed was brightly lit - Mu looked upward, and found its light source somewhere up above, a hole in the rocky walls surrounding them.
+This bed was brightly lit amidst the sea of darkness - Mu looked upward, and found its light source somewhere up above, a hole in the rocky walls surrounding them.

 Okay, so they were still underground...